loghinfrancisc/Programming-MiniProject/README.md

 # Programming-MiniProject (TIC-TAC-TOE)

-This is a server & client TCP based project on the classic game, "Tic-Tac-Toe"
+This is a server & client TCP based project on the classic game, "Tic-Tac-Toe".
+The server hosts all neccessary information, which the client connects to.
+Once two clients are connected on the server, the server will start to host the game while the game is handled on the client side.

 # Rules